Maize: Biofuel

 Feed maize is being used for heating; specialized corn stoves (similar to wood stoves) use either feed maize or wood pellets to generate heat.
 Maize cobs can be used as a biomass fuel source.
 Home-heating furnaces which use maize kernels as a fuel have a large hopper that feeds the kernels into the fire.
 Maize is used as a feedstock for the production of ethanol fuel.
-The price of food is indirectly affected by the use of maize for biofuel production: use of maize for biofuel production increases the demand, and therefore the price of maize.
+The price of food is indirectly affected by the use of maize for biofuel production: such use increases the demand, and therefore the price of maize.
 A pioneering biomass gasification power plant in Strem, Burgenland, Austria, started operating in 2005.
 It would be possible to create diesel from the biogas by the Fischer Tropsch method.

 Farm-based maize silage digester near Neumünster, Germany, 2007, using whole maize plants, not just the grain.
 The green tarpaulin top cover is held up by the biogas stored in the digester.